Santa Teresa, Rio de Janeiro: Santa Teresa tram

 In 1872, a tram line was constructed to connect Santa Teresa to downtown Rio de Janeiro, which further advanced the access to the neighborhood.
-The tram ran up the streets of Rua Joaquim Murtinho and Rua Almirante Alexandrino, crossing the Carioca Aqueduct.
+The tram ran up the streets of Rua Joaquim Murtinho (named after Joaquim Murtinho) and Rua Almirante Alexandrino, crossing the Carioca Aqueduct.
 Initially, the tramcars were drawn by mules, before electric tramcars replaced the mule- or horse-drawn trams in 1896.
 The tramcars' colours ranged from green to silver and blue, but came to be painted bright yellow after complaints from residents who said that the tram "disappeared" amid the greenery of the neighborhood.
 The iconic yellow trams – or bondes in Brazilian Portuguese – have become a symbol of Santa Teresa.

 By means of organized demonstrations, residents were able to preserve the historic tram system by convincing the government to release funds for the streetcars.
 After an accident with a tram in 2011 that killed five people, all service on the tram line was suspended for four years, in order to modernize the system.
 Newly built, replica-vintage tramcars in the same style as the old fleet were acquired, and the line was rebuilt and reopened in stages starting in 2015.
 It was restored to its full length of 6 km in January 2019.